Kilt, Black Watch tartan

 Considering, like me, flashes overdressed for casual wear?
 Just remove the flashes from the garters, or don't mount them.
 When you think you need the flashes put them on.
 It is very easy.

-This ends the list of the high land items you need when wearing traditional kilts in a smart casual way.
+This ends the list of 'must-have' high land items for wearing traditional kilts in a smart casual way.
 For less than £70 you can have them all.

 Dress it up a bit

 You might invite your wife to a nice restaurant or go to the opera house or theatre.
-In these cases you'll probably need a few more or other accessories:
+Then, you'll probably need a few more or other accessories:

 A kilt jacket